 Trying to find the best travel backpack for you based on your budget?
-Then you’ve come to the right page!
+Then you’ve come to the right place!

 Key aspects to look for

-Weight is always a key factor for backpack comfort.
-For carry-on backpacks, any extra weight will also eat into your precious luggage allowance.
-Less weight can mean being able to pack more.
+Weight is a key factor for comfort.
+For carry-on backpacks, any extra weight will also eat into your precious luggage allowance, so often lighter = better.

-The back panel, waist and shoulder straps, padding, and carry handles are some of the other key aspects affecting comfort.
-Some premium backpacks allow you to adjust the suspension system to your torso height.
+The back panel, waist and shoulder straps, padding, and carry handles all hugely affect the comfort level.
+Some premium backpacks allow you to adjust the entire suspension system to your torso height.

 Clamshell designs are typically more usable as they give immediate suitcase-like access to your main compartment.
-Some backpacks also just feel better to use, which can be thanks to sensible pocket placement, better accessibility, or useful features like lockable zippers or compression straps.
+Some backpacks also just feel better to use thanks to a sensible design and clever placement of key features.

-The materials can make all the difference in whether a pack stands the test of time, as well as its degree of weather resistance.
+The materials determine a travel bag’s durability as well as its degree of weather resistance.
+All backpacks listed here are highly durable.
 Some adventure-focused backpacks come with separate rain covers.

 Quick Overview: Choosing the Best Travel Backpack